UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 * Great Britain and Ireland, together (1801- 1927): https://www.wikidata.org/wiki/Q174193
 * Great Britain, when alone: https://www.wikidata.org/wiki/Q23666
 * Berl n / Leipz g to Berlin / Leipzig
+* Rio is not annotated as Rio de Janerio
+* Gefängnis is not annotated
+* Postanstalten are not annotated
+*
 #### Tricky cases for Location

 Kolonie Bourbon